 If, after examining your Consumer Confidence Report (or, preferably, your current and several past reports), you find that your water regularly tests better than EPA levels, you may just want a filter that can remove the chemicals your local utility uses to treat the water.

 These chemicals may or may not show up on your report.
-Call and ask your utility if it uses chlorine, a suspected respiratory and neurological toxin, or chloramine, a suspected blood and respiratory toxin.
+Call and ask your utility if it uses chlorine, which can cause neorological and respiratory harm, or chloramine, which can be harmful to circulatory and respiratory systems.
 Chlorine combines with organic elements during the water treatment process to produce carcinogenic byproducts.

 The best type of filter to remove chlorine and its byproducts is a combination carbon/KDF adsorption filter (which is a different chemical process than absorption) , which range from shower and faucet filters to sink and whole-house filters, like those from Sweetwater and BestFilters.com.
 A regular carbon filter won’t remove chloramine, so look for a catalytic carbon filter instead.